Towards Interpretable and Efficient Attention: Compressing All by Contracting a Few: Methods

-where $F$ is a function defined on the spectrum of a positive semi-definite matrix which applies $f(\lambda_i) = \nicefrac{\eps^2}{(\eps^2 + \lambda_i)}$ to the eigenvalues $\{\lambda_i\}_{i=1}^p$ of the covariance matrix of the token projections.\footnote{ As $f$ is monotonically decreasing, \eqref{eq:variant-2} preserves the principle directions (\ie, representatives) with large variance while suppressing those with vanishing variance~\cite{Chan:JMLR2022-ReduNet}.} In Appendix~\ref{sec:more-derivations}, we prove that this result holds for any set of orthogonal representatives.
-We find that \eqref{eq:variant-2} conceptually resembles linear attention, as it also factorizes the $N\times N$ attention matrix and multiplies the key and value first to linearize the computational complexity.\footnote{ In fact, linear attention is more expressive than \eqref{eq:variant-2}, since $(\Zk{k})(\Zk{k})^\top$ is symmetric, whereas $(\boldsymbol{W}^v \Z)(\boldsymbol{W}^k \Z)^\top$ is generally not.
-How to interpret the transition from such symmetric attention to their asymmetric counterparts remains largely unexplored.
-For now, one can view it as overparameterization.}
+where $\mathcal{F}$ is a function defined on the spectrum of a positive semi-definite matrix and applies $f(\lambda_i) = \nicefrac{\eps^2}{(\eps^2 + \lambda_i)}$ to each eigenvalues $\{\lambda_i\}_{i=1}^p$ of the covariance matrix.\footnote{ As $f$ is monotonically decreasing, the effect of \eqref{eq:variant-2} is to preserve the principle directions (\ie, representatives) with large variance while suppressing the other directions with vanishing variance~\cite{Chan:JMLR2022-ReduNet}.} This operator highly resembles the linear attention~\cite{Katharopoulos:ICML2020-LinearTransformer}, due to that it also factorizes the $N\times N$ attention matrix and multiplies the key and value first to linearize the computational complexity.\footnote{ In fact, \eqref{eq:variant-2} is less expressive than black-box linear attention, because $(\Zk{k})(\Zk{k})^\top$ is symmetric but $(\boldsymbol{W}_\text{\!\!value} \Z)(\boldsymbol{W}_\text{\!\!key} \Z)^\top$ is generally not. } In Appendix~\ref{sec:more-derivations}, we prove that a similar result holds for any set of orthogonal representatives.

-\myparagraph{Channel attention as CBSA variant} If we assume that the subspace bases $\U_k$ always correspond to the principal directions of any input token set, which is practically impossible but simplifies the operations, the representatives can be fixed as $\U_k$ (i.e., $\Q = [\U_1^\top \ldots \U_K^\top]^\top$), and are thus orthogonal and input-agnostic.
-Then \eqref{eq:variant-2} is reduced to:
+\myparagraph{Channel attention variant} Assuming that the basis vectors of $\U_k$ are the principal directions for any set of input tokens (which is \emph{impossible} but simplifies the computation), the directions of the representatives can be fixed along these basis vectors, i.e., $\L_k = \I_p$, thereby being orthogonal and input-agnostic (fixed).
+Then, \eqref{eq:variant-2} is simplified to:

-which corresponds to TSSA~\cite{Wu:ICLR2025-ToST} without exploiting token-to-subspace membership.
-In \eqref{eq:variant-3}, the feature channels are adaptively scaled based on the second moment of the token projections, whereas typical channel attention mechanisms employ an MLP to predict the scaling factors.
+which basically recovers TSSA~\cite{Wu:ICLR2025-ToST}.
+In \eqref{eq:variant-3}, the feature channels are adaptively scaled according to their second moments of token projections, while channel attention~\cite{Hu:CVPR2018-SENet, Woo:ECCV2018-CBAM} typical employs an MLP to predict the channel-wise scaling factors.

+\myparagraph{Agent attention variant} Agent Attention is basically a variant of CBSA with the contraction step removed\footnote{ Since the query, key, and value are identical in CBSA, the broadcast term can be obtained directly from the extraction step, eliminating the separate computation branch in Agent Attention.} which can be perceived in \figref{fig:related_attn}.
+Although this removal appears to confine the token-mixing ability, it is compensated by the pooling-based initialization, which is also a token mixer~\cite{Yu:CVPR2022-metaformer}.